technocranes/technocrane-tools/README.md

 To stream with network connection, you can use argument -n For a detailed description please run the application with argument -h

+ In case of serial communication by default the generator application will try to stream into COM1 port.
+The port must be open for writing.
+If you want to choose another port, use --device argument.
+Here is an example of additional arguments --device "COM4"

 ## CGI/FBX Convertion

  This is a Windows console application that can help to convert between cgi/fbx into cgi/fbx for different rotation order and file version (for example, new fbx into old version of fbx, etc.)